 An Active member or Associate member may terminate or change the Family-active, Affiliate or Family-associate membership by written notice to PCA.

 Section 1 – Elected Officers

-The elected officers of the Club shall be a President, First Vice President, Second Vice President, Secretary, Treasurer, and two Members-At-Large.
-Their terms of office shall be one year and shall end on December 31.
-No officer shall serve in the same office more than three consecutive terms.
-No officer may continue in office if the officer shall move the officer’s residence beyond the borders of AMR.
+The elected officers of the Club shall be a President, First Vice President, Second Vice President, Secretary, Treasurer, and two Members-at-large.
+Their terms of office shall be for two years and shall end on December 31.
+No officer shall serve in the same office more than two consecutive terms.
+No officer may continue in office if the officer moves the officer’s residence beyond PCA defined borders of AMR.

 Section 2 – Eligibility

 Only Active members and Family-active members in good standing, shall be eligible to be nominated for elective AMR office.

 The President, the First and Second Vice Presidents, the last Past President continuing to be an active member of AMR, the Secretary, the Treasurer, and two Members-at-large shall constitute the Board of Directors in which the governance of AMR shall be vested.
 It shall be responsible for the proper conduct of the administrative affairs of AMR, the proper functioning of the committees, the fulfillment of duties by the Board of Directors, and shall ensure compliance with these Bylaws.
 All decisions of the Board of Directors shall be by a majority vote unless otherwise provided in these Bylaws.

 Section 2 – Functions of the Board of Directors